AzureWoods/faceRecognition-yolo-facenet/README.md

 3. **Training SVM Model**

-     In Make_classifier.py line 25, change the "modeldir" variable to your own path.
+     In ```Make_classifier.py``` line 25, change the "modeldir" variable to your own FaceNet model path.
 If you have trained a model already, just use the corresponding path, otherwise there are several pre-trained model you can use:

      CASIA-WebFace: [20180408-102900](https://drive.google.com/file/d/1R77HmFADxe87GmoLwzfgMu_HY0IhcyBz/view)